kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-label-for-batch-jobs/README.md

 The feature is opt-in so in case of such problems the custom `managed-by` label should not be used.

+Also, an admin could check if the value of the `job_by_external_controller_count` matches the expectations.
+For example, if the value of the metric does not increase when new jobs are being added with a custom `managed-by` label, it might be indicative that the feature is not working correctly.

 A substantial drop in the `job_sync_duration_seconds`, while the number of jobs with the custom `managed-by` label is low, could be indicative of the Job controller skipping reconciliation of jobs it should reconcile.
 This could